Probably every beauty product junkie out there is also a Lush junkie! Their stuff is totally addictive, and I mean that in the best way possible.

 13. DIY Lush R&B Inspired Moisturizing Hair Balm from The Makeup Dummy

 Dry hair and split ends need some extra care, especially during cold weather!
 This moisturizing balm inspired by Lush will make your hair feel soft and amazing.

 14. Lush Inspired Massage Bar Recipe from Soap Deli News

 15. Copycat Lush Margarita Face Scrub from The Sweeter Side of Motherhood

-A face scrub that’s like a glass of margarita?
+A face scrub containing all the fun stuff in a margarita?
 Yes, please!
-This recipe inspired by Lush is made with lime, sea salt and, believe it or not, a shot of vodka!
+This recipe inspired by Lush is made with lime, sea salt, and—believe it or not—a shot of vodka!

 16. Homemade Facial Cleanser from Natural Fit Foodie